MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-210-National-School-Lunch-Program/subpart-C-Requirements-School-Food-Authority-Participation/section-210.10.md

 (j) *Responsibility for monitoring meal requirements.* Compliance with the meal requirements in paragraph (b) of this section, including dietary specifications for calories, saturated fat, sodium and *trans* fat, and paragraphs (o), (p), and (q) of this section, as applicable, will be monitored by the State agency through administrative reviews authorized in § 210.18.

-(k) *Menu choices at lunch* - (1) *Availability of choices.* Schools may offer children a selection of nutritious foods within a reimbursable lunch to encourage the consumption of a variety of foods.
+(k) *Menu choices at lunch*—(1) *Availability of choices.* Schools may offer children a selection of nutritious foods within a reimbursable lunch to encourage the consumption of a variety of foods.
 Children who are eligible for free or reduced price lunches must be allowed to take any reimbursable lunch or any choices offered as part of a reimbursable lunch.
 Schools may establish different unit prices for each reimbursable lunch offered provided that the benefits made available to children eligible for free or reduced price lunches are not affected.

 (2) *Opportunity to select.* Schools that choose to offer a variety of reimbursable lunches, or provide multiple serving lines, must make all required food components available to all students, on every lunch line, in at least the minimum required amounts.

-(l) *Requirements for lunch periods* - (1) *Timing.* Schools must offer lunches meeting the requirements of this section during the period the school has designated as the lunch period.
+(l) *Requirements for lunch periods*—(1) *Timing.* Schools must offer lunches meeting the requirements of this section during the period the school has designated as the lunch period.
 Schools must offer lunches between 10 a.m. and 2 p.m.
 Schools may request an exemption from these times from the State agency.
 With State agency approval, schools may serve lunches to children under age 5 over two service periods.
 Schools may divide quantities and food items offered each time any way they wish.

 (2) *Adequate lunch periods.* FNS encourages schools to provide sufficient lunch periods that are long enough to give all students adequate time to be served and to eat their lunches.

-(m) *Exceptions and variations allowed in reimbursable meals* - (1) *Exceptions for disability reasons.* Schools must make substitutions in lunches and afterschool snacks for students who are considered to have a disability under 7 CFR 15b.3 and whose disability restricts their diet.
+(m) *Exceptions and variations allowed in reimbursable meals*—(1) *Exceptions for disability reasons.* Schools must make substitutions in lunches and afterschool snacks for students who are considered to have a disability under 7 CFR 15b.3 and whose disability restricts their diet.
 Substitutions must be made on a case by case basis only when supported by a written statement of the need for substitution(s) that includes recommended alternate foods, unless otherwise exempted by FNS.
 Such statement must be signed by a licensed physician.

 (2) *Exceptions for non-disability reasons.* Schools may make substitutions for students without disabilities who cannot consume the regular lunch or afterschool snack because of medical or other special dietary needs.
 Substitutions must be made on a case by case basis only when supported by a written statement of the need for substitutions that includes recommended alternate foods, unless otherwise exempted by FNS.
 Except with respect to substitutions for fluid milk, such a statement must be signed by a recognized medical authority.